libdynd/libdynd/documents/kernels.md

 Constructing Kernels
 --------------------

-Kernels are constructed by ensuring the 'hierarchical_kernel' output object has enough space, building any child kernels, and populating the needed kernel data.
+Kernels are constructed by ensuring the 'ckernel_builder' output object has enough space, building any child kernels, and populating the needed kernel data.
 For efficiency and correctness reasons, there are a number of restrictions